mhamadelitawi/Configurations/README.md

-Notes on install and completing the initial configuration of some software.
+Notes on installing and completing the initial configuration of some software.

 softwares and framework:
 ========================